 How the testing works:

-- A small sample of body fluid or tissue is taken-usually blood, but sometimes saliva, cells from inside the cheek, skin cells, or amniotic fluid (the fluid surrounding a developing foetus).
+- A small sample of body fluid or tissue is taken-usually blood, but sometimes saliva, cells from inside the cheek, skin cells, or amniotic fluid (the fluid surrounding a developing fetus).

 - Samples are sent to a lab that specializes in genetic testing.
 It can take several weeks to get the results.

-- Once you get the results, a Vaidam Case Manager can guide you to a Genetic Oncologist who will provide accurate information about what a particular genetic test means for your health and care.
+- Once you get the results, consult a Genetic Oncologist who will provide accurate information about what a particular genetic test means for your health and care.

 Genetic Tests for Cancer Risks